FernandoFH/Web3_Tutorials/Tezos_Developer/Module#2-Getting_to_Know_Tezos.md

 - Verifiability
 - Privity

+#### There are currently three Tezos networks:

+- *Mainnet*, for production, has been live and open since 30 June 2018,
+- *Alphanet*, a test network that runs the same code as the mainnet, and
+- *Zeronet*, a cutting-edge development network that may have different constants from mainnet or alphanet.

 #### Alphanet

 The **alphanet** is the test network of choice for most developers, running the same code as the mainnet and complete with a faucet for free tez to test contracts.